RushabhBhosale/rajesh-ecom/README.md

 JWT_SECRET=...
 RAZORPAY_KEY_ID=...
 RAZORPAY_KEY_SECRET=...
+SMTP_HOST=...
+SMTP_PORT=...
+SMTP_FROM="Rajesh Renewed <noreply@example.com>"
+# Optional when your SMTP server requires authentication
+SMTP_USER=...
+SMTP_PASS=...
 ```

 The Razorpay credentials are required for online payments.
 Without them the checkout API will reject Razorpay payments; cash-on-delivery will continue to work.
+SMTP settings enable order confirmation emails—if omitted the checkout will succeed but email is skipped and a warning is logged.

 ## Getting started